By Koru Clark, Yoga Instructor at ClubSport Fremont & ClubSport San Jose

 Also, wear something you can move in comfortably.
 I wear running shorts and a wicking (fast-drying) shirt or tank top for unrestricted mobility through the shoulder, which is a trouble spot for a lot of men.
 I’ve also seen some guys wear compression gear.
 The bottom line here, though, is to wear whatever works for you.

 The last thing you should know is that yoga works on multiple levels, and here’s why men should practice it regularly.

-• It closes the gap to our inner-selves, a gap that we’ve been creating for a large part of our life.
+- It closes the gap to our inner selves, a gap that we’ve been creating for a large part of our lives.
 Now, how much you allow that gap to close is completely up to you but yoga will take you there.

 So now you know that, through yoga, you can have longer, more powerful muscles, a great sense of physical and internal balance, and an intense focus, I’ll see you in class.

 Meet Christine Fitzgerald

 Christine Fitzgerald is a two-time published author, a certified nutritionist, and holds a Master’s in Nutrition.
 Christine specializes in hormone education, testing, and balance; weight management; athletic performance; and recovery.
 She holds quarterly nutrition seminars across all ClubSport clubs.